edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 page.
 Lots of content is presented at once in random orderings each time to encourage serendipitous connections between items.
 Items can also be filtered based on type (buildings, people and documents).
-If you want to check it out for yourself download [this zip file] and open up the index.html in the root of your home directory.
+If you want to check it out for yourself download and unzip [this zip file] and open up the index.html in the directory that is created.
 Go ahead and turn off your wi-fi connection so you can see it working without an Internet connection.

 When building static sites in the past I've often reached for [Jekyll] but this time I was interested in putting together a small client side application that